GeekInTheNorth/HTMLBlog/blog/articles/Linq1.md

+# Selecting Parent and Children in LINQ to Entities

+Published: Jul 24, 2014

 Recently I wanted to select one or more parent records along with the collection of child records as a property of the parent record using Linq to Entities.
 I started out writing something like this:

 ```C#